Skip to content

 Consultations on Planning Applications are carried out to make sure that people who may be affected are aware of the application, and have an opportunity to comment.

-How widely the Council consults, depends on the nature of the planning application.
-In summary we will carry out some or all of the following:
+How widely we consult depends on the nature of the planning application.
+In summary, we will carry out some or all of the following:

-• Publish all application submissions on the Council’s website
+• Publish all application submissions on our website

 • Contact occupiers of properties directly affected and in some cases local amenity groups and appropriate statutory bodies